disanto/fm-calculator/README.md

 # fm-calculator

 ## Intro
-This calculator was project assignment for the Frontend Master's Web Dev course (https://btholt.github.io/intro-to-web-dev-v2/js-project/).
+This was a project assignment for the Frontend Master's Web Dev course (https://btholt.github.io/intro-to-web-dev-v2/js-project/).
 This code is pretty rough.
 However, I got it done and I'm happy with it.
 In all it took me under 7 hours over the course of a few days.

 ## Process
 I tackled this project by creating little stories / tasks and then tackling them one at a time.
 I tracked these tasks and other thoughts in Notes since this is just for my own education.
 I'll share my unfiltered nonsense below so that you can get a peak in at the chaos.